-Today’s post features 11 downloadable study plan examples that you can edit and print for personal use.
+Today’s post features a collection of downloadable study plan examples that you can edit and print for personal use.
 The best part is that they’re all free.

 Time management is one of the most challenging aspects of student life.
 You have your classes to keep track of, and you likely also have extracurricular activities to balance out the academics.
 You might also have a part-time job.
 Plus, there’s always your social life to attend to.

 A study plan schedule is essential to make sure that you can learn everything in time and master the course material.
 So if you're not sure HOW this process works, then check out this proven 11-step process to create a study plan that works.

 Okay, let's start by talking about the benefits of having a study plan and then we'll dive into the study plan templates you can use.

 Study plans are an effective tool that show you how you spend your time.